AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.15.2/Notes-for-upgrading-Confluence.md

 ## Send Notification to the users

 ## Update Banner
+- You can use this as reference https://confluence.atlassian.com/confkb/how-to-add-a-site-wide-banner-165609599.html

 ## Install Open JDK 5 mins for each node (make sure wget is available in the node)
 ```